steveaq/steveaq.github.io/_posts/2024-01-20-Advanced-Player-Radars.md

 Armed with both the Beautiful Soup & mplsoccer python modules I will outline how I do so for my twitter and bluesky posts.

-For this instance we'll be focusing on creating induvidual and comparison pizza plots using percentile rank statistics from FBREF.
+For this instance we'll be focusing on creating individual and comparison pizza plots using percentile rank statistics from FBREF.

 ## Setup